Jerrypiglet/shaper-mirror/README.md

 Run ``python setup.py build develop`` instead of ``python setup.py install develop``.

 ### Failure to find dynamic library(.so) after compiling source files.
 There exist some errors in your source codes.
-For example, some functions are only declared.
+For example, some functions are only declared or wrong pytorch version is used.